CremitHQ/tessera/CONTRIBUTING.md

 #### License

-By contributing to Tessera, you agree that your contributions will be licensed under the [Apache License 2.0.](./LICENSE)
+By contributing to Nebula, you agree that your contributions will be licensed under the [Apache License 2.0.](./LICENSE)

 ---
-Once again, We greatly appreciate your contributions and efforts to improve Tessera.
+Once again, We greatly appreciate your contributions and efforts to improve Nebula.
 Together, we can build a more secure and versatile secret management solution for everyone.